10 Great Things to Do in Amsterdam

 Go to the Sex Museum

-While we’ve already mentioned museums, we feel that Amsterdam’s Sex Museum deserves a special mention.
+While we’ve already talked about museums, we feel that Amsterdam’s Sex Museum deserves a special mention.
 It hosts a range of attractions from sculptures to archive photography, all boasting one common theme.

 Drink Beer in a Cafe

 Pints are rarely served in The Netherlands, instead, you’ll sample many small glasses called Biertje.
 The size is actually ingenious – the beer is always fresh, cold and fizzy.
 There are countless bars to enjoy in Amsterdam.
 If you’re looking for a gay bar then check out this list.
-Alternatively, stroll along the water’s edge and find yourself a spot in the sunshine.
+Alternatively, stroll along the water’s edge and find yourself a spot in the sunshine – one of the best things to do in Amsterdam.

 Shop at the Markets